Can vaccinated and unvaccinated people from different households visit each other?

 Can I gather with a large group if we’re all vaccinated?

 Gatherings between fully vaccinated people are likely safe.
 Fully vaccinated people can also attend crowded outdoor events, like a live performance or sporting event, without wearing masks.
 Unvaccinated or partially vaccinated people should wear masks at medium or large in-person gatherings.
+If the gathering is in a public indoor space, then everyone over age 2 must wear masks, regardless of vaccination status.

 Once I’m vaccinated, can I resume public activities like eating at a restaurant?

-Unvaccinated or partially vaccinated people should continue to wear a mask and stay 6 feet (2 meters) apart in public settings or when visiting with each other.
+Unvaccinated or partially vaccinated people should continue to wear a mask and stay 6 feet (2 meters) apart in all public settings or when visiting with each other.

 Will I need to show proof of vaccination?